My Very First Day Driving An Uber Car In London

 But the time all that took place I realised I have to pick her up in the app and start the trip.
 I did exactly that, and then my Google Maps crashed.
 Panic.
 Sweat.
 Apologising… She was very easy going and understanding, I guess I was an apparent nervous wreck behind the wheel.

 So off we went, the trip went surprisingly well actually, we talked throughout the whole journey, which was almost 4 miles away.
-Not too bad as a first ever Uber trip!
+Not too bad as a first-ever Uber trip!
 The next three trips were even better, I wasn’t so confused about where I was going and picking up people from, but the fourth one was a disaster.
 A lady pinged me, but I am pretty sure Uber miscalculated her location because I managed to get exactly next to the pin on the map.
 The weird thing was that when she called, she said they were in a pub across the river.
 I tried entering the bar name into the GPS, but with all the construction and detours happening around Tower Hill station I was just doing circles around the block and getting more and more confused.
 We exchanged a few phone calls, and my aggravation was already showing, I think, on the last call.
 After close to 8 minutes driving around and exchanging phone calls, I gave up.
-I cancelled the trip and went home…
+I canceled the trip and went home…

 I made £35 that evening, which considering my stressful time and novice behaviour was not bad money for a few hours.